emersonmx/blog/content/posts/starting-a-python-project.md

 date: 2023-03-27T14:00:00Z
 ---

 Lately I've been creating a lot of [cookiecutter templates][1] to use in my throw away projects.
-In my view it's useless, because I don't use the `cookiecutter` tool and just copy and paste from GitHub.
-I even created a [script][2] (`cocu`) to simplify the process, but I rarely use it for more complex templates.
-I guess it is best to document the general process instead of just relying only on `cookiecutter` templates blindly.
+I even created a [script][2] (`cocu`) to simplify the process, but I rarely remember to use it.
+During this period I struggled a lot with the `cookiecutter`, but in the end I came to the conclusion that it is simpler to document the process of creating a new project than to depend blindly on it.

-The process is quite simple, just follow this steps:
+The process I'm following is quite simple, just follow these steps:

 - Create and change to a new directory (`mkdir yolo && cd yolo`)
 - Create a `direnv` file (`.envrc`) and allow it to run (`cocu python/direnv &&